stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/01-staking/00-ethereum/01-ethereum-solo-staking.md

 ![Step 3 Screenshot](../../../../../../static/screenshots/3.png)

 ### Step 4
 Ensure you set the appropriate data path for your server by selecting the right storage volume.
 This step affects your node's performance and stability.
-For services, Geth is common for execution and Lighthouse for consensus.
+For services, Geth is common for execution, and for consensus, any client works well.
 Set the installation directory, usually `/opt/stereum`, to keep your services well-organized for easy management.

 ![Step 4 Screenshot](../../../../../../static/screenshots/4.png)